documendous/docrepox/docrepo/apps/ddocs/markdown/templates/Using-DocrepoX.md

 ### UI

+#### UI Responsiveness

+DocrepoX UI is designed to be responsive and functional across most standard screen sizes, with the goal of providing a clear and efficient user experience.
+However, it is not optimized for small mobile devices, and there are no plans to extend responsiveness to extreme degrees for smaller screens in the foreseeable future.
+If accessed on a small device, using landscape mode is recommended for better readability and usability.

 #### Dashboard

 The DocrepoX dashboard provides an easy-to-use interface for managing and organizing your digital assets and documents.
 Below is an outline of these sections and their functionalities.